mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 resolution even if it occurs through intimidation, although his threats will always be indirect.

-Uraz loves to be the centre of attention but strives to bring either his clients or his counterparts into the spotlight with him.
+Uraz loves to be the center of attention but strives to bring either his clients or his counterparts into the spotlight with him.
 At social gatherings he is always working the crowd; introducing people to each other, praising their accomplishments, although often this is